beastsaber/bsaber/README.md

 ### Previewing the Website

-You can now navigate to [http://localhost:3000](http://localhost:3000) to see a local preview of the website including your changes.
-The port may change when 3000 is taken - to check the console for any hint of that.
+You can now navigate to http://localhost:3000 to see a local preview of the website including your changes.
+The port may change when 3000 is taken - so check the console for any hint of that.

 ### Accessing the CMS